yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-syscall-201.md

 In this article, we are getting a general overview of the life cycle of system calls — how they are defined, declared, organized, and more importantly, invoked inside the Kernel.

-# Quick Recap on Syscall
+# Quick recap on terminologies

 |     Terms      |                                 In a Nutshell                                 |
 | :------------: | :---------------------------------------------------------------------------: |